California Smog Check Program Laws & Regulations

 Should you notice the duct is missing, simply visit any auto part store and purchase a new one.
 Very often auto parts stores can sell you a new duct cut specifically to your vehicle's specifications.

 For the Smog Test: During the visual portion of the smog check, the smog technician will be inspecting the heat duct for proper connection.
-During your at-home inspection you should insure this component is present and in good condition.
-The duct should have no cracks and should be properly connected at both ends.

 Which Type Should I Choose?